 These cartridges are densely packed with filter material, allowing for maximum water flow, which is why this is the case.
 A considerable volume of water is pumped through the filter thanks to the external pump.

-There are numerous advantages to using sump filters instead of canister filters also.
+There are numerous advantages to using sump filters instead of canister filters.
 The following sections go into detail about a few of them:

 Sump filters can be configured in a wide variety of ways.
 In addition to the many chambers, they can be filled with various filter materials.